maikeal/codepath-prework/README.md

 Submitted by: **Michael Ilobi**

 **codepath IOS 101 prework** is an app that allows users to see a screen with three labels and a button.
-The screen has a background color that can changes when the button is tapped...
-[TODO]
+The screen has a background color that can changes when the button is tapped.

 Time spent: **2hrs** hours spent in total